BetterThanButter/ada_data_story/index.md

 ## Basic analysis towards the Idea
 Important to mention that we exclude `'Barack Obama', 'Donald Trump' and 'Joe Biden`' from data since when they was elected the number of quotes dramatically changed.
 ### Most talkative speakers
+We ploted top 30 popular senators in the dataset:
 {% include main_analysis/most_talkative_senators.html %}

 As we can see both parties are well represented.
-Intere
+Eventually, Bernie Sanders, being one of the independent senators generates so many quotes.
+### Parties representation
+But what about parties in general?
+Democratic and Respublican are opposite players in USA Senat.
+We discovered year-by-year total activity of both parties:
+{% include main_analysis/parties_representation.html %}

 **Bold** and _Italic_ and `Code` text